marshreddy/docs/tapi/postman/PostmanREADME.md

 ## Overview

-This guide helps getting developers started with using the WhereIsMyTransport platform, using Postman.
+This guide helps developers get started with the WhereIsMyTransport platform, using Postman.

 At the end of this guide you will have completed the following: